-It’s almost open enrollment time for more than 60 million Medicare participants.
-As you consider the many options, keep an eye out for scams.
+October 15th begins open enrollment for Medicare.
+As you and the over 60 million other participants consider the many options, don’t forget to keep an eye out for scams.
 Scammers use this time as an opportunity to take advantage of older adults.

 Here are some common Medicare scams and how to avoid them: